What Happens If You’re Paralyzed in a Car Accident?

 Expert legal counsel for car accident victims

 The financial and emotional burdens of a spinal cord injury and paralysis are catastrophic.
 The law firm of Douglas & London is here to help.
-Take the first step by exploring the merits of your claim with a car accident attorney in New York who gets results.
+Take the first step by exploring the merits of your claim with our experienced New York City car accident lawyers.

 The initial consultation is free, and we are happy to answer your questions and provide advice on the best strategy for moving forward.
 We take immense pride in providing client-focused advocacy, honest communication, and personalized attention.